Dr Navan Govender

 2. Critical Literacies & the Decolonial Turn: A Longitudinal Study in Higher/Teacher Education

-Further interests include: culturally responsive/sustainable pedagogies, decoloniality, place-based pedagogies, anti-racism, creative methods, and intersectionality.
+Further interests include: place-based pedagogies, creative methods, and intersectionality.

-Beyond Strathclyde, I am an active member of the United Kingdom Literacy Association (UKLA) as a co-convener of the Critical Literacy Special Interest Group (SIG)UKLA Regional Representative for West Scotland, and co-convener of the UKLA’s Publicity & Communications Committee.
-I am also a member of The Anti-Racist Educator, a collective of educational stakeholders engaging in critical and anti-racist education, as well as being a member of the Diversity in the Teaching Profession and Education Workforce working group at national level.
+Beyond Strathclyde, I am the elected Vice President of the United Kingdom Literacy Association (UKLA) a co-convener of the Critical Literacy Special Interest Group (SIG)UKLA Regional Representative for West Scotland, and co-convener of the UKLA’s Publicity & Communications Committee

 Recently, my colleagues (from a range of universities across the United States, New Zealand, and the UK) and I were appointed as co-editors of The Reading Teacher Journal (a Wiley publication for the International Literacy Association).